3 Highly Motivating Advantages of Becoming a Computer Security Specialist

 - In 2014, almost one million Android apps (about 17 percent of them) were, in reality, malware disguised as legitimate apps.

-Those statistics paint only a fraction of the picture.
-That's why it's projected that, between 2014 and 2024, the employment of information security analysts could rise by 18 percent in America, which equates to about 14,800 job openings.** So being a computer security specialist can mean having outstanding career security.
+These statistics paint only a fraction of the picture.
+That's why it's projected that, between 2016 and 2026, the employment of information security analysts could rise by 28 percent in America, which equates to about 28,400 job openings.** This field is also known for offering a growing number of rewarding jobs for autistic people.
+So being a computer security specialist can mean having outstanding career security.

 2. The Potential to Earn a Six-Figure Salary